diegomardian/ShadowStrike/README.md

 3. Open Netbeans and go to File->Open Project
 4. Naviage to the cloned ShadowStrike folder
-5. Select the shadowstrike folder and click Open Project To build Shadow Strike click the hammer icon on the toolbar.
-If that is not there go to Run->Build Project.
+5. Select the shadowstrike folder and click Open Project
+<br>To build Shadow Strike click the hammer icon on the toolbar.
+If that is not there go to Run->Build Project.<br>
 To run Shadow Strike click the play icon on the toolbar.
-If that is not there go to Run->Run Project.
+If that is not there go to Run->Run Project.<br>
 # Donation
 If you would like to support this project please send any amount of cryptocurrency to one of the following wallet addresses<br>
 BTC: 3LnfyT511cotCerjHzpinZiR1a5qW1kuxz<br>